Operation Moses: Celebrating 40 years since mission to rescue Ethiopian Jews

 Operation Moses: Celebrating 40 years since the mission to rescue Ethiopian Jews (credit: ELAD ZAGMAN)

-According to the Immigration Ministry, about 3,073 were rescued in the operation.
-Many were minors, with a third being children under the age of ten and another quarter being ages 11 to 20.
+According to the Aliyah and Integration Ministry, some 3,073 families were rescued in the operation.
+Many of those rescued were minors, with a third being children under the age of 10, and another quarter being ages 11 to 20.
 Only 4% of those rescued were over the age of 71 at the time.

 Veterans of Operation Moses

-The city with the most Operation Moses migrants was Netanya, followed by Petah Tikvah, Ashkelon, and Hadera.
+The city with the most Operation Moses immigrants is Netanya, followed by Petah Tikva, Ashkelon, and Hadera.

-Netanyahu noted that the celebration came as Ethiopian Israel hostage Avraham Mengistu was freed from over a decade in Hamas captivity.
+Netanyahu noted that the celebration came as Ethiopian-Israeli hostage Avera Mengistu was freed from over a decade in Hamas captivity.

 Stay updated with the latest news!